 How can you protect your eyes from the sun?

 One of the easiest ways to protect your eyes from the sun is to avoid going out when the sun is at its strongest.
 It can be helpful to check the UV forecast for your area.
-If this isn’t feasible, making sure you’re wearing sun protection lenses and a wide brimmed hat is the next best thing.
+If this isn’t feasible, making sure you’re wearing sun protection lenses and a wide-brimmed hat is the next best thing.

-Can clear lenses have UV protection?
+Do clear lenses have UV protection?

-UV protection for clear lenses offer front and back protection to make sure that no harmful light reaches your eyes.
+This achieves UV protection glasses that are able to support your visual health by absorbing UV light before it reaches your eyes.
+It does this while maintaining an aesthetically clear lens.
+UV protection for clear lenses offers front and back protection to make sure that no harmful light reaches your eyes.
 Eye Protect System will absorb the UV light and partially filters Blue-Violet which has been recently identified as one of the factors recently that can cause damage to retinal cells.(2)

-The term ‘UV light’ can sometimes refer to three different categories of UV radiation; UVC, UVB and UVA rays.
+The term ‘UV light’ can sometimes refer to three different categories of UV radiation: UVC, UVB and UVA rays.
 Understanding the difference can help you to invest in the right sun protection lenses.

 UVC rays are the most harmful type of UV to both your eyes and skin, but the atmosphere blocks them.
-UVB rays are the ones that can create a sun tan, or sunburn if you aren’t careful.
+UVB rays are the ones that can create a suntan, or sunburn if you aren’t careful.
 UVB rays are associated with skin cancer, premature ageing of the skin and some eye problems such as photokeratitis.

 UVA rays are the ones that can pass through your cornea and reach your lens and retina.
-It is overexposure to UVA rays that can cause certain eye diseases including cataracts.(1)
+It is overexposure to UVA rays that can cause certain eye diseases including cataracts.

 (1) Cataract: http://www.pointsdevue.com/article/ageing-and-crystalline-lens, http://www.pointsdevue.com/article/effects-ageing-visual-system.
 McCarty CA, Taylor HR.
 A review of the epidemiologic evidence linking ultraviolet radiation and cataracts.
 Dev Ophthalmol.
 2002; 35:21-31(2) Sunlight and the 10-year incidence of age-related maculopathy: The Beaver Dam Eye Study.
 Arch.
 Ophthalmol., 122, 750-757.New discoveries and therapies in retinal phototoxicity, Serge Picaud et Emilie Arnault, Points de Vue N°68, Spring 2013.